-(a) If a risk protection order issued pursuant to § 39-17-1367 is vacated or ends without extension, then a law enforcement agency holding a firearm or any ammunition owned by the respondent or any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent, that has been surrendered or seized pursuant to a risk protection order must return the surrendered firearm, ammunition, or permit, as requested by a respondent only after confirming through a background check that the respondent is currently eligible to own or possess firearms and ammunition under federal and state law and after confirming with the court that the risk protection order has been vacated or has ended without extension.

-(b) If a risk protection order is vacated or ends without extension, then the department of safety, if the department has suspended a handgun carry permit issued under § 39-17-1351 or § 39-17-1366 pursuant to the entry of a risk protection order under § 39-17-1367, must reinstate the permit only after confirming that the respondent is currently eligible to have a handgun carry permit issued under § 39-17-1351 or § 39-17-1366.

-(c) A law enforcement agency must provide notice to any family or household members of the respondent before returning any surrendered firearm and ammunition owned by the respondent.

-(d) Any firearm and ammunition surrendered by a respondent pursuant to § 39-17-1368 that remains unclaimed by the lawful owner for one (1) year after an order to vacate the risk protection order must be disposed of pursuant to § 39-17-1317.
+- (a) If a temporary mental health order of protection issued pursuant to § 39-17-1367 is vacated or ends without extension, then a law enforcement agency holding a firearm or any ammunition owned by the respondent or any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent, that has been surrendered or seized pursuant to a temporary mental health order of protection must return the surrendered firearm, ammunition, or permit, as requested by a respondent only after confirming through a background check that the respondent is currently eligible to own or possess firearms and ammunition under federal and state law and after confirming with the court that the temporary mental health order of protection has been vacated or has ended without extension. - (b) If a temporary mental health order of protection is vacated or ends without extension, then the department of safety, if the department has suspended a handgun carry permit issued under § 39-17-1351 or § 39-17-1366 pursuant to the entry of a temporary mental health order of protection under § 39-17-1367, must reinstate the permit only after confirming that the respondent is currently eligible to have a handgun carry permit issued under § 39-17-1351 or § 39-17-1366. - (c) A law enforcement agency must provide notice to any family or household members of the respondent before returning any surrendered firearm or ammunition owned by the respondent. - (d) Any firearm or ammunition surrendered by a respondent pursuant to § 39-17-1368 that remains unclaimed by the lawful owner for one (1) year after the temporary mental health order of protection is vacated or ends without an extension must be disposed of pursuant to § 39-17-1317.

-A respondent in an action pursuant to § 39-17-1367 may elect to transfer all firearms and ammunition owned by the respondent that have been surrendered to or seized by a local law enforcement agency pursuant to the risk protection order to another person who is willing to receive the respondent's firearms and ammunition.
+A respondent in an action pursuant to § 39-17-1367 may elect to transfer all firearms and ammunition owned by the respondent that have been surrendered to or seized by a local law enforcement agency pursuant to the temporary mental health order of protection to another person who is willing to receive the respondent's firearms and ammunition.
 The law enforcement agency shall allow such a transfer only if it is determined that the chosen recipient:

-(1) Currently is eligible to own or possess a firearm and ammunition under federal and state law after confirmation through a background check;

-(2) Attests to storing the firearms and ammunition in a manner such that the respondent does not have access to or control of the firearms and ammunition until the risk protection order against the respondent is vacated or ends without extension; and

-(3) Attests not to transfer the firearms or ammunition back to the respondent until the risk protection order against the respondent is vacated or ends without extension.
+- (1) Currently is eligible to own or possess a firearm and ammunition under federal and state law after confirmation through a background check; - (2) Attests to storing the firearms or ammunition in a manner such that the respondent does not have access to or control of the firearms or ammunition until the temporary mental health order of protection against the respondent is vacated or ends without extension; and - (3) Attests not to transfer the firearms or ammunition back to the respondent until the temporary mental health order of protection against the respondent is vacated or ends without extension.